junglesta/speak/_posts/2014-09-19-reasons-to-go.md

 ---
 Ask where I come from?

-I dont really know what you want to know, wanna kwow last place i've been?
+I dont really know what you want to know, wanna know last place i've been?

 Went to Oz and they wont let me ride a bicycle with no helmet.
 Too dangerous... kangaroo crossing.